Network Inspection for Detecting Strategic Attacks: Game-Theoretic Analysis

-Firstly, we note that the lower and upper bounds on \defender's equilibrium payoff are nondecreasing with respect to $b_1$ and $b_2$.
+Firstly, we note that the lower and upper bounds on the expected detection rate in equilibrium are nondecreasing with respect to $b_1$.
 The intuition is that the more detectors \defender has, the more attacks she will be able to detect.
-Also, the more attack resources \attacker has, the more components she will target (due to Proposition~\ref{all_resources}); this results in more detections, since each component is monitored with positive probability in equilibrium (Proposition~\ref{all_edges}).
 Secondly, these bounds are also nonincreasing with respect to $\smsc$ and $\semm$.
 Indeed, as the network size becomes larger, both $\smsc$ and $\semm$ increase because each monitoring set covers a smaller fraction of the network.
 Thus, it is more difficult for \defender to detect attacks (with the same number of detectors) in larger-sized networks, reducing her detection performance.
-Similar conclusions can be drawn regarding the bounds on \attacker's equilibrium payoff.
-Thirdly, the bounds on the expected detection rate in equilibrium are nondecreasing with \defender's resources (because she can detect more attacks), and are nonincreasing with respect to $\smsc$ and $\semm$ (because \attacker can spread her attacks further apart).
-Importantly, these bounds \emph{do not} depend on the attack resources $b_2$.
-This property will be further investigated in Section~\ref{conclusions}.

-The \underline{final step} of our analysis consists of constructing an approximate NE.
-In particular, we combine Propositions~\ref{best_set_cover} and \ref{all_resources} to show that the construction introduced in Lemma~\ref{algebra1}, based on an MSC and an MSP, is an approximate NE of $\Gamma$.